sandeeppanda92/aib-data/medium/TendermintBFT.md

 They need to communicate in a timely and reliable fashion.
 But this doesn't need to hold forever.
-It's just that what we are assuming when we say it's a partially synchronous system, we assume that the system will be going through a period of asynchrony, where we don't have this gaurantee; the messages will be delayed or some will be lost and then will not make progress for some period of time, or we're not gauranteed to make progress.
-And the period of synchrony where these gaurantees hold.
+It's just that what we are assuming when we say it's a partially synchronous system, we assume that the system will be going through a period of asynchrony, where we don't have this guarantee; the messages will be delayed or some will be lost and then will not make progress for some period of time, or we're not guaranteed to make progress.
+And the period of synchrony where these guarantees hold.
 And if we think about internet, internet is best described using such a model.
 Sometimes when we send a message to SF to Belgrade, it takes 100 ms, sometimes it takes 300 ms, sometimes it takes 1 s.
 But in most cases, it takes 100 ms or less than this.